bugtamer/areca-backup/docs/user/tutorial2.md

 ![](./images/backup2.jpg)

-We want to provide a short description for this first backup, so select the "Add manifest" checkbox and enter "This is my first archive !" as title.
+We want to provide a short description for this first backup, so select the "`Add manifest`" checkbox and enter "`This is my first archive !`" as title.

 ![](./images/backup3.jpg)

-Once you're done, hit the "Start Backup" button : the window closes and a progress bar appears in the main window :
+Once you're done, hit the "`Start Backup`" button : the window closes and a progress bar appears in the main window :

 ![](./images/backup4.jpg)

 ## Viewing your archive

-Once the backup is completed, your new archive appears in the "Physical view" tab ... that's it : you've created your first archive with Areca Backup !
+Once the backup is completed, your new archive appears in the "`Physical view`" tab ... that's it : you've created your first archive with Areca Backup !

 ![](./images/physical.jpg)